 Cover and store in the fridge for at least 8 hours before serving.

-To serve, remove pickles and onions with a fork or slotted spoon from the brine.
+Remove pickles and onions from the brine with a fork or slotted spoon to serve.

 These tips will help you make the best refrigerator pickles you’ve ever tried.

-- I suggest using a mandolin to get thin slices of cucumber and onion.
+- I suggest using a mandolin to slice cucumber and onion thinly.
 However, take care when using a mandolin to avoid slicing your hand and fingers.

-- Always make sure the cucumber and onion are covered in the pickling liquid to stop them from spoiling.
+- Always ensure that the pickling liquid covers the cucumber and onion to prevent them from spoiling.

 - Always store refrigerator pickles in the refrigerator.